pierre-haessig/convex-storage-loss/Literature_review.md

 ### References on storage models from Gonzales-Castellanos 2020

-e.g. promise of SoE dependent efficiency
+e.g. promise of storage models with _SoE dependent efficiency_

 (Wang 2014)
 (Schimpe 2018)